Liberal Initiative

 The party was founded in December 2017, and in October 2019, its debut year at the Portuguese legislative elections, it won one seat in the Portuguese Parliament.
 It had run in its first elections in May 2019 for the European Parliament and in 2020 supported its first government coalition, at regional level, after the 2020 Azorean regional election.

-The party espouses an economically liberal platform, including support for a lighter tax burden and a flat income tax, privatisation of state-owned companies, reduction of waste and overcapacity in the civil service, free trade and the liberalisation of the economy with increased labour market flexibility.
-However, it intends to preserve a welfare state to a certain extent.
-In other dimensions of life, the party favours views aligned with cultural and secular liberalism.
+The party espouses a liberal economic platform, supporting a simplification and reduction of the tax burden, liberalisation of the labour market, an equitable and universal welfare state, as well as cultural and secular liberalism.

 History

-Iniciativa Liberal is a socially, economically, and politically liberal party whose core tenents include support for an open society based on liberal democratic principles of the rule of law, property rights, individual liberty, freedom of speech, freedom of association, market freedom, democracy and a welfare state.
-It was created as an association in 2016, and was approved as a party by the Constitutional Court in 2017.
+The Liberal Initiative was founded as an association in 2016, and was approved as a party by the Constitutional Court in 2017.
 It was admitted to the Alliance of Liberals and Democrats for Europe Party, a European political party, in November 2017, having run for election for the first time in the 2019 European Parliament election in Portugal, garnering 0.9% of the votes, and failing to win any seats in the European Parliament.
 In the 2019 legislative election, the party won a single seat in the Portuguese Parliament through the electoral district of Lisbon, earning 67,681 votes in total, equivalent to 1.3% of the votes cast.
-At regional level, IL supported its first government coalition after the 2020 Azorean regional election.
+At the regional level, IL supported its first government coalition after the 2020 Azorean regional election.
 In the 2021 Portuguese local elections, it won 26 seats in municipal assemblies, and none in municipal councils.
 In the 2022 legislative election, the Liberal Initiative party increased the number of its MPs from one to eight with 5.0% of the vote.
-Besides João Cotrim Figueiredo (already a MP at the Portuguese Parliament and incumbent party leader), IL elected seven new MPs for the party, including Carlos Guimarães Pinto (a former party leader), as MPs.
+Besides João Cotrim Figueiredo (already an MP at the Portuguese Parliament and incumbent party leader), IL elected seven new MPs for the party, including Carlos Guimarães Pinto (a former party leader), as MPs.